Fire classification: Electrical fires

-Grease fires (cooking): Class F (EU/AU) / Class K (US)
+Grease fires (cooking fires)

 Laboratory simulation of a chip pan fire: a beaker containing wax is heated until it catches fire.
 A small amount of water is then poured into the beaker.
-The water vaporizes instantly (slopover), expanding to 1700 times its volume, ejecting a plume of burning liquid wax into the air.
+The water vaporizes instantly (slopover), ejecting a plume of burning liquid wax into the air.

 Fires involving cooking oils and fats (greases) fall under Class F under the European and Australian systems, and Class K under the US system.
 Though such fires are technically a subclass of the flammable liquid/gas class(es), the special characteristics of these types of fires, namely the higher flash point, are considered important enough to recognize them separately.

 Some special extinguishers designed for this use smother the fire by turning the oil into a foam.
 As with Class B fires, a solid stream of water should never be used to extinguish this type because it can cause the fuel to scatter, spreading the flames.
 Commercial kitchens may have a fire suppression system built into exhaust hoods to release an extinguishing agent onto stove tops, releasing automatically with a fusible link or manually using a pull station.

 If a fire blanket is used to extinguish burning liquids the liquid can soak into the blanket.
 A hot liquid might then lead to the self-ignition of the blanket.
 A blanket must therefore only be used if it does not act as a wick or if it is heavy enough to cool the liquid down below autoignition temperature.
 Preferably a lid or a similar solid item should be used to seal the burning container off from the surrounding atmosphere.

-Comparison

-Comparison of letter codes in different regional standards.